-1. They're uncomfortable with their vagina and just feel anxious when someone comes face-to-face with it.
+Some women don't enjoy oral sex because they are uncomfortable with their vagina and just feel anxious when someone comes face-to-face with it.

-How to start loving your vagina:
+How to love your vagina.

-Stand with your feet hip-distance apart and put your hands on your hips.
+Before you engage in oral sex, see if you can start to get some of your sexual energy flowing through your body.
+One way to do that is through my OYoga workout.
+The moves were created to activate your sexual energy.
+If you want to start small, try this simple OYoga move: Stand with your feet hip-distance apart and put your hands on your hips.
 Make micro-circles with your hips in both directions.
-As you do that, squeeze your Kegel muscles to really pump up your feminine energy.
+As you do that, squeeze your Kegel muscles to really pump up your sexual energy.
 Add in hip tilts—front and back—to really get your juices flowing.

 - Do you only feel this discomfort and anxiety with oral sex?